Code-Institute-Submissions/deadpixelscs-squilympic-games_AprResub/README.md

 Existing Features

 * 4 Difficulty Settings - User can choose between 4 different difficulty settings to test their skills.
 Easy, Medium, Hard and Ultra.
-* Javascript Memory game built using html, css and javescript.
+* Javascript Memory game built using html, css and javascript.
-* The game starts autmatically once the first tile is selected.
-Once all tiles have succesfully been matached the game is finished.
+* The game starts automatically once the first tile is selected.
+Once all tiles have successfully been matched, the game is finished.
-* The game will end if you take to many turns and don't complete all the matched pairs.
+* The game will end if you take too many turns and don't complete matching all the pairs.
 This depends on the difficulty setting.
 * An alert will trigger at the end of each game, when you have run out of turns or how many tries it took you.
 * Social links at the bottom of the page to keep in touch.
 * Bug link at the bottom of the page to report any bugs in the game or on the website.